Making the theatre Covid-Secure

 The toilets will be open; however, we will be limiting the number of people allowed in these spaces at any one time.

 The cloakroom will be closed.
-You will be able to take your belongings into the auditorium with you, but please bring the minimum amount of personal items needed.
+You will be able to take your belongings into the auditorium with you, but please bring the minimum number of personal items needed.

 Your privacy and NHS Test and Trace

-If you are visiting our venue we will collect your booking data, so that we can take part in the NHS Test and Trace service and help prevent the spread of COVID-19.
+If you are visiting our venue we will need to collect your contact details, so that we can take part in the NHS Test and Trace service and help prevent the spread of COVID-19.
 The government has asked organisations to do this in order to keep our visitors and employees safe.

-You will also be able to check in to the venue using the NHS Test and Trace Covid-19 App, by scanning the QR code located through-out the building.
+You and your group will be asked to check in to the venue using the NHS Test and Trace Covid-19 App, by scanning the QR code located through-out the building.
 We ask that you download the app in advance of arriving at the theatre in order to save time when checking in.
+Please note that we now need to collect the contact information for all customers visiting the venue, not just the lead booker.

 If you start to display symptoms of Covid-19 (a new, continuous cough, lost sense of smell or taste, or a high temperature), we advise you to book a test for Covid-19 via the Government’s website.
 If you test positive, you will need to inform the NHS Test and Trace team that you have attended the theatre, when they contact you.